| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 cause variation from the original plant, such as dwarfing, disease resistant and tolerance of near

+alkaline conditions.
 Seeding: Gather seed capsules in the fall when they turn brown.
 Allow

 them to dry, remove and clean the seeds, and keep them in an envelope.
 In February, sow the seeds in a